Improving the customer experience is mission critical for brands. Here's a checklist to help you make your CX resolutions – and keep them.

-As hundreds of news stories tout customer service as the new marketing and organizations rush to make customer experience (CX) central to their business, it comes as no surprise to read a new Forrester Research prediction that the number of CX executives will grow by at least 25% in 2020.
+As hundreds of news stories tout customer service as the new marketing and organizations rush to make customer experience (CX) central to their business, the number of CX executives is growing fast.
+At the same time, they have little margin for error.
+Those who don’t prove their value to the business will be quickly shown the door, according to Forrester Research.

 But what exactly is a CX executive?

 Many companies are hiring a CXO – a chief experience officer – to take charge of the massive new CX focus in the c-suite.
-Toy leader Hasbro brought a CXO on board in April, while Mastercard hired its first CXO in January.
+According to Gartner, nearly 90% of organizations have a CXO, chief customer officer or the equivalent.

-There are those who even say a move away from the CMO to the CXO should be on the table: Shep Hyken recently reported in Forbes that PwC’s Global Chief Experience Officer (CXO) David Clarke (who was hired in 2018) thinks it’s time for CMOs to replace the M with an X in their title.
-Clarke was hired to “evolve the firm’s approach to business transformation by bringing in experience strategy, design, and user experience (UX) capabilities.”
+There are those who say a move away from the chief marketing officer to the CXO should be on the table: Forbes reported that David Clarke, former PwC Global Chief Experience Officer (CXO) said it’s time for CMOs to replace the M with an X in their title.

 “Enlightened companies genuinely understand that experience trumps all, and that sales, marketing, and customer engagement are codependent,” Clarke said.
 “Experience is the endgame, not marketing.”